Buckwheat Bread

 1 Tbsp of Miso Paste

-Step 2 – Discard the soaking water, rinse and add the 500 ml of filtered or mineral water.
-Blend together with an immersion blender or add it to a food processor until you reach a homogenic batter.
-Cover the glass bowl and let it ferment for 12-24 hours at room temperature in a warm cosy place.
+Step 2 – Drain the soaking water from the buckwheat groats (don’t rinse) and add 500 ml of filtered or mineral water.
+Blend using an immersion blender or food processor until you have a smooth, homogeneous batter.
+Cover the bowl and let it ferment for 12-36 hours at room temperature in a warm, cosy spot.

-Step 3 – You know is ready when it forms air bubbles.
-In the summer will ferment faster, in the winter it needs some help.
-Keep it next to a heater or inside the oven.
+Step 3 – Your dough is ready when it forms air bubbles.
+Fermentation will be faster in the summer, but in winter, it may need a little help.
+Keep it near a heater or inside the oven to maintain warmth.

-Step 5 – Add the ground Linseeds and the dissolved Miso Paste in to the batter folding carefully.
+Step 5 – Gently fold the ground flaxseeds and the miso mixture into the batter until fully combined.

-Step 8 – Let it cool down completely at room temperature.
-It will keep cooking and you will have a crunchier crust.
-Be patient, don’t be tempted to cut it open while it’s still warm.
-I’ve been there and believe me it’s worth the wait.
+Step 8 – Let the bread cool completely at room temperature.
+It keeps cooking as it cools, giving you a crispier crust.
+Resist the temptation to slice it while warm—trust me, it’s worth the wait!

 Buckwheat Bread – Gluten Free